 After a layer of Artists’ Oil Colour has dried or semi-dried, you may choose to glaze it by adding a thin, oily transparent layer of paint.
 As light travels through the glaze, it’s reflected off the opaque layer beneath.
 In short, it makes the painting glow.

-As an often lengthy process of applying layer upon layer, glazing is one technique that benefits from a professional-grade medium, like Liquin Original or Blending & Glazing Medium.
-If you choose to work with Liquin Original, you’ll notice an improvement in drying times and flow, and less visible brush strokes.
+An often lengthy process of applying layer upon layer, glazing is one technique that benefits from a professional-grade medium, such as Liquin Original or Blending & Glazing Medium.
+If you choose to work with Liquin Original, you’ll notice an improvement in drying times and flow and less visible brush strokes.
 Blending & Glazing Medium improves transparency and depth, before drying to a durable, glossy finish.

 Scumbling allows you to build up multiple layers of “broken” (speckled or deliberately cracked) colour.
 The base layer peeks through, giving a sense of depth, texture and colour variation to your work.